 There is something about this Anansi tale that is incredibly satisfying.
 By the last page, all the different threads suddenly come together and everything clicks into place.
 I know my kids feel the same way because every time I read the last page and look at them, they nod their heads in unison.
 Anansi is a prominent part of West African history and a very important character in folklore.
 He is usually the dispenser of wisdom, but he’s also crafty and deceptive.
 There are many different variations of the Anansi stories, and I’m sure you will find many Anansi titles in your library.
-This particular Caldecott Honor Book is full of African folk style illustrations in bold shapes and colors.
-What are your favorite picks for the Black History Month?
+This particular Caldecott Honor Book is full of African folk-style illustrations in bold shapes and colors.
+What are your favorite picks for Black History Month?

 February 24: Brave Irene, William Steig